-This adult-health nursing course focuses on the care of adults with uncomplicated medicalsurgical alterations in health.
+This adult-health nursing course focuses on the care of adults with uncomplicated medical-surgical alterations in health.
 Pathophysiologic mechanisms of disease are covered as well as assessment and nursing management with a special emphasis on the chronically ill client.
 The role of the nurse as provider of care, communicator, teacher, manager, and member of a profession are expanded and provide the framework for clinical application and evaluation.
 Theoretical knowledge and principles are applied in the skills laboratory and clinical setting.
-(3 hrs. lect., 1 hrs.
-Lab., 2 hrs. clinical)
+(3 hrs.
+Lect., 1 hr.
+Lab., 2 hrs.
+Clinical)

-NUR - 3227 C Adult Health Nursing II (6 credits)
+NUR - 3227C Adult Health Nursing II (6 credits)

 The focus of this adult-health nursing course is on the care of adults with altered health states in acute care settings.
 In this course students continue to develop their role as a member of the profession of nursing as a provider of care to clients with more complex medical-surgical alterations in health, and emphasis is placed on knowledge and skills relating to advanced adult health care in medical-surgical settings.
 The roles of the nurse as provider of care, communicator, teacher, manager, and member of a profession are expanded and provide the framework for clinical application and evaluation.
 Theoretical knowledge and principles are applied in the skills laboratory and clinical setting.
-(3 hrs. lect., 1 hrs.
-Lab., 2 hrs. clinical)
+(3 hrs.
+Lect., 1 hr.
+Lab., 2 hrs.
+Clinical)

-NUR - 3355 C Pediatric Nursing (5.5 credits)
+NUR - 3355C Pediatric Nursing (5.5 credits)

 This course focuses on the role of the professional nurse as a provider of care in a variety of settings involving children and their families.
 Course content includes physiological, psychological, developmental, and socio-cultural needs of children and families presented within the framework of the wellness/illness continuum, including nutrition and human growth and development of the client from birth through adolescence.
 Emphasis is placed on the application of the nursing process utilizing critical thinking skills and a holistic plan of care for children and families from diverse cultures and environments.
 The role of the nurse as a provider of care, communicator, teacher, manager, and member of a profession provide the framework for clinical application and evaluation in pediatric settings.

-(3.5 hrs. lect., 1 hrs.
-Lab., 1 hrs. clinical)
+(3.5 hrs.
+Lect., 1 hr.
+Lab., 1 hr.
+Clinical)

-NUR - 3465 C Maternity and Newborn Nursing (5.5 credits)
+NUR - 3465C Maternity and Newborn Nursing (5.5 credits)

 This course focuses on the role of the professional nurse as a provider of care to the childbearing family.
 The needs of the client during the antenatal, intra-partal, post-partal, and neonatal periods are covered and course content is presented within the framework of the wellness/illness continuum, including nutrition and human growth and development during the reproductive and post-reproductive years.
 The role of the nurse as a provider of care, communicator, teacher, manager, and member of a profession provide the framework for clinical application and evaluation in childbearing settings.

-(3.5 hrs. lect., 1 hrs.
-Lab., 1 hrs. clinical)
+(3.5 hrs.
+Lect., 1 hr.
+Lab., 1 hr.
+Clinical)